Follow Us! ThumbsUp

 Cybersource Pricing

-• Not currently published online, but has specialized structures for medium-sized businesses as well as enterprise.
+• Not currently published online, but has specialized structures for medium-sized businesses and enterprises.

-• You want to collaborate closely with Visa on risk management that focuses on payments.
+• You want to benefit from Visa’s vast network of payment data for risk management that focuses on payments.

 ArkOwl takes privacy very seriously.
-As the product starts with a data point – email address or phone number – and enriches it with information from specific secure outside databases, no customer data is ever stored by the company, so it can’t be leaked.
-At the time of requests, the data also goes through an anonymization process so any vulnerabilities in those databases can’t lead back to your customers.
+As the product starts with a data point – email address or phone number – and enriches it with information from specific secure outside databases, the company doesn’t store any customer data, so it can’t be leaked.
+When requests are made, the data also goes through an anonymization process, so any database vulnerabilities can’t lead back to your customers.

 ArkOwl Pros